farshed/farshed.github.io/src/content/blog/nature-vs-nurture.md

 Oakley points to research on boys with a predisposition for lower levels of MAOA (monoamine oxidase A), an enzyme that regulates neurotransmitters.
 These low-MAOA variants are linked to impulsivity and aggression.
 But genes alone don't predict behavior here:

-- Boys with low-MAOA raised in abusive homes are vastly more likely to engage in violent or criminal behaviour.
+- Boys with low MAOA raised in abusive homes are vastly more likely to engage in violent or criminal behaviour.
-- Boys with low-MAOA raised in stable homes display no significant difference from the general population.
+- Boys with low MAOA raised in stable homes display no significant difference from the general population.

 The genetic potential for aggression exists in both cases.
 But the expression depends entirely on context.